loneicewolf/Shout-Outs/README.md

 **Let me say it again Epsi: You are the most special person In my life.
 Period.** And...
 *YOU matter A LOT.
 Do know that!
 If more people had u as friend `there would be no wars` thank you.*

+# To a very special friend known as "Yuu"
+You always is there, listening, understanding, truly what a friend should do <3 I cant explain how much I want to say "THANK YOU" in so so many words, so I decided to just say, THANKS A LOT for listening when I speak in mic(which doesnt happen often due to the speech problem i have but, thanksa  lot <3 u always, so, understanding, really!)
+And each time I chat with u ur really making one happy, know that - Yuu!
+And also:
+IF more people had a "Yuu" as friend, there wouldn't be any wars!
+# Thanks for being here once more, Yuu - You are the best!

 # A thank you to someone called 'V'
 You have always been there, always positive, each time one is down, and you exist, one is not down anymore, like - you just existing makes people happy - Thanks for being here V.